LinkdropHQ/linkdrop-contracts/README.md

 Linkdrop Factory contract deploys Linkdrop Campaign Contracts as proxies of Linkdrop Mastercopy for each campaign (based on [Minimal Proxy Contract standard (EIP-1167)](https://eips.ethereum.org/EIPS/eip-1167)).

-** User-activated updgradability**
+**User-activated updgradability**
-Factrory owner is able to set and update Linkdrop Mastercopy contracts.
+Factrory owner can set and update Linkdrop Mastercopy contracts.

 Updating Mastercopy will affect new Linkdrop Campaign contract by making them proxies of the new mastercopy.
 Mastercopy update doesn't affect already deployed Linkdrop Campaign contracts by itself.
 However, campaign creators can destroy their contracts and redeploy the campaign contract.